 Please review the list below to help answer your questions.
-If you still have questions, please email us or give us a call through the Contact page.
+If you still have questions, please email us through the Contact page.
 We are happy to assist you.

 How can I be sure that you are using my loved ones ashes?